otavio-paz/otavio-paz.github.io/_projects/3_project.md

 - **TurtleBot3 Burger**: Compact, ROS-compatible, ideal for research and education.

+- **TurtleBo4**: Better documentation, great capabilities in terms of sensoring (RGBD Camera, infrared sensors, etc), and built-in features.

 ### Software Stack

 - **ROS**: Robot Operating System for communication and control.
 - **PyTorch**: Framework for developing DRL models.
-- **Gazebo**: Simulation environment for testing.
+- **Gazebo**: Simulation environment for testing and training.

 ### Approach

 1. **Simulations**: Training DRL models in controlled virtual environments.
-2. **Real-world Testing**: Refining models on the physical TurtleBot3.
+2. **Real-world Testing**: Refining models on the physical TurtleBot 3 and 4.

 ### Challenges

-- Overcoming outdated documentation for the TurtleBot 3.
+- Overcoming outdated documentation for the TurtleBot 3 and driver.
 - Adapting DRL techniques for hardware limitations.

 ---